-1.1.1 Business and Structure of the Allgeier Group

-The Allgeier Group comprises 82 fully consolidated compa-

-nies as of the end of the reporting period (previous year: 88 fully consolidated companies).
-In addition, there is Talentry operating business is structured in the four seaments ..
-Enterprise Services", "Experts", "Technology" and "New Business units.
-At the end of the reporting period, the Allgeier Group has the following operating business units: the Enterprise
+1.1.1 Business and Structure of the Allgeier Group The Allgeier Group comprises 82 fully consolidated companies as of the end of the reporting period (previous year: 88 fully consolidated companies).
+In addition, there is Talentry GmbH, Munich, which is consolidated at equity.
+The Group's operating business is structured in the four segments "Enterprise Services", "Experts", "Technology" and "New Business Areas", which are subdivided into nine operating business units.
+At the end of the reporting period, the Allgeier Group has the following operating business units: the Enterprise Services unit (corresponding to the Enterprise Services segment), the Experts unit (corresponding to the Experts segment), the Nagarro and mgm technology partners units as well as the two business units iQuest and Objectiva Software (together the Technology segment) and the business units Allgeier CORE, Allgeier Education and Oxygen Consultancy (together the New Business Areas segment).